zumba/zumba.github.com/_posts/2015-06-15-zumbatech-at-hackforchange.md

 ## Let's not re-invent the wheel

 The day before the event, our team got together to figure out what we were going to work on that would give the most impact to our community.
-We chose to work on making visualizations of Florida vendor transactions.
+We chose to work on generating visualizations of Florida vendor transactions.
 The first thing we noticed is that a couple of projects had already been underway to create restful APIs and alternate data formats for this data.
 We decided that an API that is specific to this data set wouldn't be very reusable for other data sets, *and*